EHMD28/EHMD28/README.md

 # Greetings fellow non-robotic homosapiens.

-I am a software developer with an interest in robotics, control systems, and low-level programming.
+I am a software developer with an interest in robotics, control systems, low-level programming, and physics.
 A full list of my projects can be found on
 [my personal website](https://ehmd28.github.io/projects).

 ## Languages/Tools